kstenerud/concise-encoding/cte-specification.md

     |f32 0x1.5da nan -inf 0xc.1f3p38|

 Float array element values written in decimal form will be **silently rounded** as they're converted to binary floats.
-This is unavoidable due to differences in float parsers on different platforms, and is another reason why you should always use [CBE](cbe-specification.md) instead of CTE when ingesting data from an untrusted source (see [security and limits](ce-structure.md#security-and-limits)).
+This is unavoidable due to differences in float parsers on different platforms, and is another reason why you should prefer [CBE](cbe-specification.md) over CTE when ingesting data from an untrusted source (see [security and limits](ce-structure.md#security-and-limits)).

 ### Media